Paul Sverchek

-Paul Sverchek (born May 9, 1961) is a former American football defensive tackle.
+Paul Sverchek (born May 9, 1961) is an American former professional football defensive tackle.
 He played for the Minnesota Vikings in 1984.

 Early life

 After graduating from San Luis Obispo High School, Sverchek became a three-year starter for Cal Poly.
 He recorded eight sacks and 47 tackles in 1981, prior to adding 38 tackles along with four sacks in 1982, and then 3.5 more sacks in 1983.

-Professional football
+Professional career

-Sverchek was drafted in the eighth round by Minnesota in 1984.
+Sverchek was selected in the eighth round with the 208th overall pick by the Minnesota Vikings in the 1984 NFL draft.